-Yesterday in Facebook, Lynne and Mick, friends from South Africa, posted today’s main photo and the photo below both of which sent us swooning.
-I couldn’t take my eyes off these exceptional sightings and subsequent photos taken in their yard of their home in the bush in Marloth Park, where we’ll be living next February for my birthday and for months to come.
+Yesterday on Facebook, Lynne and Mick, friends from South Africa, posted today’s main photo and the photo below, both of which sent us swooning.
+I couldn’t take my eyes off these exceptional sightings and subsequent photos taken in the yard of their home in the bush in Marloth Park, where we’ll be living next February for my birthday and for months to come.

-As time nears for the upcoming Antarctica cruise in a mere 10 months with the return to Africa thereafter, our enthusiasm is over the moon.
-However, we easily find ourselves living in the moment embracing that which surrounds us at any given time.
+As the time nears for the upcoming Antarctica cruise in a mere 10 months with the return to Africa thereafter, our enthusiasm is over the moon.
+However, we easily find ourselves living in the moment, embracing that which surrounds us at any given time.

-As we continue to build our repetoire of worldwide experiences, we’ve learned to pick and choose what appeals to us the most.
-Since our site here is less of a “tourist travel log” and more of a “world travel journal,” we feel confident that our preferred experiences are enriching for us and hopefully for our readers.
+As we continue to build our repertoire of worldwide experiences, we’ve learned to pick and choose what appeals to us the most.
+Since our site here is less of a “tourist travel log” and more of a “world travel journal,” we feel confident that our preferred experiences enrich us and hopefully for our readers.

-The social aspects of cruising is the most appealing to us since we’re often isolated from many social interactions in some locations we’ve visited.
-As an example, most recently in Tasmania, the little oceanfront town of Penguin met all of our needs for socialization.
+The social aspect of cruising is the most appealing to us since we’re often isolated from many social interactions in some locations we’ve visited.
+For example, most recently in Tasmania, the little oceanfront town of Penguin met all of our needs for socialization.

-Thanks to our landlord and new friend Terry who diligently orchestrated many social events on our behalf, the experieice proved to be rich in local culture and people, one we’ll never forget.
+Thanks to our landlord and new friend Terry, who diligently orchestrated many social events on our behalf, the experience proved to be rich in local culture and people, one we’ll never forget.